nickkeepfer/MatMeshMakie.jl/docs/src/index.md

 ```

 ```@autodocs
-Modules = [MaterialMeshMakie]
+Modules = [MatMeshMakie]
 ```

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE.md](https://github.com/yourusername/MaterialMeshMakie.jl/blob/main/LICENSE.md) file for details.
+See the [LICENSE.md](https://github.com/nickkeepfer/MatMeshMakie.jl/blob/main/LICENSE.md) file for details.